Aquamarine Gemstone Beads from Rings & Things.

-Aquamarine belongs to the beryl gemstone family, and has a more evenly distributed color than its relative the emerald.
-Gem-quality aquamarine is usually free of inclusions and possesses a superior brilliance, while bead-grade aquamarine tends to have many interesting inclusions and numerous opaque areas.
+Aquamarine belongs to the beryl gemstone family.
+Bead-grade aquamarine tends to have many interesting inclusions and numerous opaque areas.
 The more intense the color of this stone, the higher its value.
 Aquamarine is a hard gemstone, which makes it an excellent choice for jewelry that will be worn frequently.
 However, be sure to store aquamarine beads in a dark place, as they often become paler if left out in the sun.
-Also be aware that far too much blue topaz (which is much cheaper) has been sold as aquamarine (but not here!).